When people first receive the CKD diagnosis, they usually have two main

 really tired and weak, and can also cause loss of appetite and

 breathlessness.
-In the worst case, it can cause heart problems, so it is very important to treat it if it is present.
+In the worst case, anaemia can kill, so it is very important to treat it if it is present.

 Anaemia can have a number of possible